Recording Policy and Guidelines

-The child's record is an important source of information for them.
+The child's record is an important source of information for them as well as a tool for planning actions and interventions.
 It provides information about the sequence of events which brought about Children's Social Care's intervention into their life, and should explain the reasons for important decisions which were made in relation to the child and / or their 'family'.
 This record can be key to helping a child understand themselves and their past – especially in those cases where the child was unable to live with their parent/other long term carer.

 The child's case record will usually be developed from notes taken in the course of a visit or interview and these may be used directly, or as a result of such information being in a report or court statement.
 The Family Court, in the case of RE M and N (Children) (Local authority gathering, preserving and disclosing evidence) advised that social workers/practitioners must make contemporaneous notes which form a coherent, contemporaneous record.
 The notes should be legible, signed and dated and record persons present during the meeting/conversation in question.
 The notes should be detailed and accurately attribute descriptions, actions and views etc. In some instances, sketches/diagrams may be helpful in establishing the veracity of explanations given, e.g. with regard to how injuries were sustained, etc.

 Note: These original notes might need to be disclosed in a court.

 Each child must have their own electronic case record from the point of referral to case closure; audio, video and digital recordings may also be kept.

 Where paper files are also kept, information held in electronic records must accurately reflect the corresponding information recorded within paper files.